ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud is an as-a-service offering that includes a prescriptive set of physical infrastructure (compute, network, and storage).
 The infrastructure is deployed in your own data center.
 IBM site reliability engineers (SREs) fully maintain and operate your IBM {{site.data.keyword.powerSys_notm}} Private Cloud infrastructure and manage it through the IBM Cloud.
 Also, you can adjust your workloads by using pay-as-you-use billing.
-For more information, see [What is IBM {{site.data.keyword.powerSys_notm}} Private cloud](/docs/power-iaas?topic=power-iaas-about-power-iaas).
+For more information, see [What is IBM {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-about-power-iaas).

 ## What is the difference between {{site.data.keyword.powerSys_notm}} and IBM {{site.data.keyword.powerSys_notm}} Private Cloud?
 {: #private-cloud-on-cloud-diff}